Alphonso Davies: Reception

 Davies has been widely regarded as one of the best left-backs in the world, with particular praise for his ability to be able to also play as an offensive winger if needed.
-In his early seasons with Bayern he was praised as one of the world's best youth players, being listed on the 2020 IFFHS World Youth Team and finished 3rd in voting for the 2020 Golden Boy award; presented to the best under-21 player in Europe - the highest for a defender.
+In his early seasons with Bayern he was praised as one of the world's best youth players, being listed on the 2020 IFFHS World Youth Team and finished 3rd in voting – the highest for a defender – for the 2020 Golden Boy award, which is presented to the best under-21 player in Europe.
 Regarded by many as the greatest Canadian player of all time since a young age, he is seen as the "face" of his national side and scored the country's first ever World Cup goal in 2022.
-He is also seen as one of the two best active CONCACAF players worldwide with Christian Pulisic.
+Davies has been widely regarded as the best player in CONCACAF.

 Personal life

 Davies was in a relationship with fellow Canadian Jordyn Huitema, a forward for Paris Saint-Germain and the Canada women's national team starting from September 2017.
 In September 2019, he was fined €20,000 for arriving late to a Bayern practice after visiting Huitema in Paris, and by June 2020, French press were aware that Davies might be interested in having Huitema sign with Bayern's women's side.
 On May 22, 2022, Davies confirmed on social media that he and Huitema had split up.
+In July 2026, he married his girlfriend, Sheyenne Jen, in a ceremony held at the Château de Saint-Martin-du-Tertre.

 Davies is an ambassador for the United Nations High Commissioner for Refugees.
 In April 2020, he played a virtual soccer match against fellow professional Asmir Begović – who also came to Canada as a child refugee – to raise money for the agency.

 Davies is a fan of the NHL's Edmonton Oilers.
 Davies serves as a club ambassador with Edmonton BTB SC, with whom he played for a period in his youth.